 If you want to secure you are first in line, you can pay the deposit and sign a contingency lease.
-If you are first in line, your application will take about 3 days.
+If you are first in line, your application will take 3-5 business days.

 If you want to secure you are first in line, you can pay the deposit and sign a contingency lease.
-If you are first in line, your application will take about 3 days.
+If you are first in line, your application will take 3-5 business days.

 A Reasonable Modification is an alteration to the physical premises allowing a person with a disability to overcome obstacles that interfere with their use of the dwelling.